 Energy for production from water and wind led to the progression in the pre-industrial age

 Upon succeeding with animals’ domestication and harvesting their energy in agriculture and transportation, they focused on extracting energy from wind and water.
 They invented water wheel technology for converting the energy continued in the flow of water to a rotating motion.
 As a matter of fact, we still use this technology to produce electricity by rotating turbines with steam and water flow.
-The earliest literary reference to a water-driven, compartmented wheel appears 280−220 BC.
-Since it’s invention, this vital technology kept progressing through tinkering for fueling energy innovation.
-The human race began to transition from human and animal muscle labor to mechanical labor with the water wheel’s advent.
-Hence, harnessing water-power enabled gains in agricultural productivity, food surpluses, and large-scale urbanization starting in the 11th century.
+The earliest literary reference to a water-driven, compartmented wheel appears from 280−220 BC.
+Since its invention, this vital technology kept progressing through tinkering for fueling energy innovation.
+The human race began transitioning from human and animal muscle labor to mechanical labor with the advent of the water wheel.
+Hence, harnessing water power enabled gains in agricultural productivity, food surpluses, and large-scale urbanization starting in the 11th century.

 Tools and techniques in the pre-industrial age

 In our recorded history, the journey started with the invention of a technique for producing fire through rock pieces’ friction.
-The stone age period lasted for roughly for 3.4 million years; that ended between 8700 BCE and 2000 BCE.
-Our ancestors innovated stone tools with an edge, point, or percussion surface through stone shaping technology during this period.
-They used those tools for getting hunting and other jobs done better.
+The Stone Age period lasted roughly 3.4 million years and ended between 8700 BCE and 2000 BCE.
+Our ancestors innovated stone tools with an edge, point, or percussion surface through stone-shaping technology during this period.
+They used those tools to get hunting and other jobs done better.
 Their progression of producing metal by processing ores led to the invention of metal tools, which became a far better substitute for stone tools.
 Among many other tools, the bow and arrow appear to be a remarkable achievement of our ancestors.
 The oldest known evidence of arrows comes from a South African site.
 In this site, remains of bone and stone arrowheads have been found dating to approximately 70,000–60,000 years ago.

 Automata and Robotics in the pre-industrial age